 - Security doors: Security doors are made of reinforced steel and set into welded steel frames.
 These heavy doors are virtually impossible to cut through and are used to secure rooms where valuables are stored.
 They are often fitted with multiple locks.

 - Reinforced glass: Placing reinforced glass in the windows makes it harder for people to break the panes to get into the house.
 This glass may also have multiple layers.

-It's important to be able to customize doors and windows to fit the owner's personal preference and style.
+- It's important to many homeowners to be able to customize doors and windows to fit their personal preference and style.

-- Mix and match: Consumers can often choose from a variety of products and install different products in different parts of the home.
+- Mix and match: Homeowners can choose from a variety of products and install different products in different parts of the home.

 - Style packages: Some window or door installers may offer a series of products that are meant to emulate a particular style.

 - Expert help: Some window or door companies may provide designers to help homeowners determine which products best meet their stylistic needs.